MIDS-scaling-up/v2/week07/labs/README.md

 Now skip forward to the section “Now please implement test time augmentation to make predictions”.
 Your task in here is to,
 * Load the `recursion_model.bin` weights into the model.
 Note; you may need to change the folder where the weights are located.
-Check subdirectories within directory `../input`
+Check for the weight within directory `../input/w251wk7model`... eg. `os.listdir('../input/w251wk7model')`
 * Turn the torch model to evaluation mode. ([reference](https://discuss.pytorch.org/t/model-eval-vs-with-torch-no-grad/19615))
 * Iterate through the valloader and view a sample image.
 You do not need to view it as an image; it suffices to check the shape of the batch and print some of the contents, to see for example is it already normalised etc. As the `valloader` is an iterable style dataset, you can get a single sample batch with `batch = next(iter(valloader)); imgs = batch[0]`.
 This will pick up the first batch the data loader releases.
 * Predict on a single image.